 -that one should be content with his lot, that there is no joy in the possession of material wealth, and that everything we have is a gift from God.
-These themes reflect the mood of this festival.15 wine, dine with family and friends, and literally pull ourselves out of the daily grind to admine the goodness of the simple things in our lives.
-Kohelet reminds us, "There is nothing worthwhile for a person but to eat and drink and afford oneself enjoyment with one's means" (Kohelet 2:24).
-The gifts of God during Sukkot surround us; the sukkah we labored to build, the company and companionship of family and friends, the food and durink we worked to put on the table, and the faith we have in our accomplishments and in our God.
-So many of these gifts are transitory and so we step into the sukkah, onto the scattle to value and cherish those gifts when we have them.
+These themes reflect the mood of this festival.

+In addition, Sukkot calls us to rejoice more so than any other festival, or chag הת "You shall rejoice of your festival...
+YHVH your God will bless all your crops and all your undertakings" (Deuteronomy 16:14, 15).
+Sukkot is the time to take pleasure in all undertakings, or "work."
+Our jobs create a yearly opportunity for us to stop, drink good wine, dine with family and friends, and literally pull ourselves out of the daily grind to admine the goodness of the simple things in our lives.
+Kohelet reminds us, "There is nothing worthwhile for a person but to eat and drink and afford oneself enjoyment with one?smeans" (Kohelet 2:24).
+The gifts of God during Sukkot surround us; the sukkah we labored to build, the company and companionship of family and friends, the food and drink we worked to put on the table, and the faith we have in our accomplishments and in our God.
+So many of these gifts are transitory and so we step into the sukkah, onto the earth to value and cherish those gifts when we have them.
 We rejoice in our lives, and respect ourselves enough, to acknowledge those gifts.
 Book of Kohelet: Applied Learning Pages